ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 A collection of group configurations is represented as a Link Format document {{RFC6690}} containing the list of corresponding group-configuration resources.

-Each group configuration is represented as a link, which specifies the URI of the group-configuration resource as link target, and the link target attribute 'rt' (Resource Type) with value "core.osc.gconf" defined in {{iana-rt}} of this document.
+Each group configuration is represented as a link, which specifies the URI of the group-configuration resource as link target, and the link target attribute 'rt' (Resource Type) with value "core.osc.gconf".

 ## Discovery

-The Administrator can discover the group-collection resource from a Resource Directory {{RFC9176}} or from .well-known/core, by using the resource type "core.osc.gcoll" defined in {{iana-rt}} of this document.
+The Administrator can discover group-collection resources from a Resource Directory {{RFC9176}} or from .well-known/core, by using the resource type "core.osc.gcoll".

 The Administrator can discover group-configuration resources for the group-collection resource as specified in {{collection-resource-get}} and {{collection-resource-fetch}}.